Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Botender

 \section{Botender}

 Based on these design goals, we developed Botender, a system that enables the collaborative design of bots in online communities.
-While Botender’s system architecture is designed to support the creation of diverse AI agents across different community platforms, in this paper, we present the first version of Botender, which supports the design of single-turn, LLM-based conversational bots powered by AI agents for Discord servers.\footnote{In this initial version, the AI agents process one user message at a time and generate an appropriate response when needed.
-In the Discussion (Section \ref{ch6:sec:discussion}), we outline specific future directions to expand support for designing AI agents with additional functionalities across different community platforms.} In the following subsections, we first walk through Botender’s user interaction workflow, which enables users to collaboratively design their bot by \textit{proposing}, \textit{iterating} on, and \textit{deploying} tasks for the bot to perform within their community platform.
+While Botender’s system architecture is designed to support the creation of diverse AI agents across different community platforms, in this paper, we present the first version of Botender, which supports the design of single-turn, LLM-based conversational bots powered by AI agents for Discord servers.
+In the following subsections, we first introduce Botender's overall system and agent architecture.
+Next, we walk through Botender’s user interaction workflow, as illustrated in Figure \ref{fig:ch6:teaser}.
+This workflow enables users to collaboratively design their bot by \textit{proposing}, \textit{iterating} on, and \textit{deploying} tasks for the bot to perform within their community platform.
 We then describe Botender’s \textit{case-based provocation algorithm}, which generates provocative test cases to encourage user reflection on bot design during the iteration process.
-Next, we detail the underlying system architecture that supports Botender’s user interaction workflow.
 Throughout the section, we connect specific features of Botender’s design to the design goals outlined in the previous section, denoted as D1 to D4.
 Finally, we conclude with implementation details.